sl-chen/Solar-forecasting-with-deep-learning-model-chain/ReadMe.md

 Note that the examples made here are only for the BON station.
 However, the results for other stations follows the same methods and procedure.

+#### References
+[1] Yang, D. (2018).
+SolarData: An R package for easy access of publicly available solar datasets.
+Solar Energy, 171, A3-A12.